Women Settle With NYC on Rikers Jail Abuses

 “Of course, rape and sexual abuse (and providing drugs to inmates) are crimes,” the memo states.
 “Yet, by conducting a sham investigation and omitting, misrepresenting, or refusing to turn over material evidence that supported Jane Doe 2’s allegations that those crimes took place, DOI ensured that DOC ID lacked sufficient information to pursue any action against Santiago.”

 The second accuser said she spat Santiago’s semen on her hand and then wiped it on her jeans.
-Investigators did not find Santiago’s DNA on that clothing, a fact her attorney Lowenthal blames on a four-day gap in the chain of custody before forensic analysis was performed on May 14, 2013.
+Investigators did not find Santiago’s DNA on that clothing, a fact Cleary Gottlieb attorney Lowenthal blames on a four-day gap in the chain of custody before forensic analysis was performed on May 14, 2013.

-Suspecting that officials washed away the evidence before testing, Lowenthal added experts still found male DNA on the jeans.
+Suspecting that officials washed away the evidence before testing, Lowenthal noted that testing did show the DNA on the jeans came from a man.

 “They can prosecute this guy right now,” Lowenthal said, referring to Santiago.
 “They could fire him.”